Joint Task Force (video game)

-Joint Task Force is a Windows real-time tactics game where players command military forces in combat situations based on modern day conflicts.
+Joint Task Force is a 2006 real-time tactics game for exclusively for Windows in which players command military forces in combat situations.

 The game includes officially licensed vehicles and weapons systems from major defense contractors including Boeing, Lockheed Martin, General Dynamics, Northrop Grumman and Sikorsky.

-Joint Task Force was developed by Hungarian studio Most Wanted Entertainment and was co-published by HD Publishing and Vivendi Universal Games and their subsidiary Sierra Entertainment in September 2006.
+Joint Task Force was developed by Hungarian studio Most Wanted Entertainment and was co-published by HD Publishing and Vivendi Universal Games under the Sierra Entertainment publishing label in September 2006.

 Setting

 Joint Task Force is set in 2008.
-In the single-player campaign, players follow the JTF first battalion and its commander, Major Matthew O’Connell, in a fight for order and stability in missions based on actual combat situations.
+In the single-player campaign, players follow the JTF first battalion and its commander, Major Matthew O'Connell.
 The single player campaign consists of 5 scenarios set in Somalia, Bosnia, Afghanistan, Colombia and Iraq.

 Plot

 The story begins in war-wracked Somalia, where the most powerful warlord in the country, Akil Farrah, has managed to overthrow the ruling government and proclaims himself President.
 He establishes a dictatorship, targeting ethnic minorities.
 The game itself opens in a destroyed town, where Farrah's troops are shooting at fleeing civilians.
 Farrah arrives on top a tank to watch one of his men execute a captured man, possibly a prisoner.
 Unbeknownst to them, the act is videotaped by a reporter in hiding, and the tape is shown to Major O'Connell during a briefing.
 His superior, General Cleveland, informs him that he and the JTF First Battalion will be sent to Somalia to remove Farrah's regime, and grants him the jurisdiction to do whatever it takes to succeed.
 Cleveland reminds him that this is the first JTF operation, and that no mistakes are allowed.
 During the briefing Cleveland informs O'Connell that he is aware of 'certain missions' he had accomplished there before.
 Later, while O'Connell is being flown in to his first mission with the JTF, a monologue reveals that O'Connell had previously fought for Farrah as part of a black ops operation supported by the US government, aimed at reinstating the Resources For Aid program.
 O'Connell is remorseful of what he did there, and is determined to make up for it by removing Farrah's brutal regime.

 In the first mission in the game, O'Connell successfully secures a cargo ship suspected to be used as an arms transport at Port Mogadishu.
 However, he discovers that whatever cargo the ship had been holding had been removed, only finding a laptop and documents.
 During later missions in Somalia, General Cleveland informs O'Connell that Intel was able to find little information from the laptop, save email exchange over a 'Product 7' being shipped out.
 Later, the JTF captures a convoy which had been transporting the materials brought in by the cargo ship during the first mission.
-O'Connell informs Cleveland that the convoy was carrying HXE explosives, a state of the art explosive more powerful than C4.
-Unfortunately, not all of the cargo was present in the convoy.
+O'Connell informs Cleveland that the convoy was carrying HXE explosives, a state of the art explosive more powerful than C4, but not all of the cargo was present in the convoy.